Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Introduction

-We design \name, a novel system that leverages LLMs to generate semantic interpretations of sensor readings and activity labels, addressing the challenge of cross-dataset human activity recognition.
-The system features a semantic interpretation generation process with an iterative re-generation method to ensure high-quality outputs, alongside a two-stage training framework that transfers the capabilities of large language models (LLMs) to mobile devices.
+\item We design \name, a novel system that leverages LLMs to generate semantic interpretations of sensor readings and activity labels, addressing the challenge of cross-dataset human activity recognition.
+The system features a semantic interpretation generation process with an iterative re-generation method to ensure high-quality outputs, alongside a two-stage training framework that transfers the capabilities of large language models into lightweight, privacy-preserving models suitable for sustainable deployment on resource-constrained edge devices.

-\item We evaluate our system based on four public datasets.
-The experimental results demonstrate that it outperforms other state-of-the-art methods in cross-dataset activity recognition, achieving an improvement of 7.21\% in accuracy and 13.31\% in F1 score.
-Additionally, for new activity recognition, it shows further enhancement, with improvements of 74.65\% in accuracy. \end{itemize}
+\item We evaluate our system based on five public datasets.
+The experimental results demonstrate that it outperforms other state-of-the-art methods in cross-dataset activity recognition, achieving an improvement of 7.35\% in accuracy and 13.16\% in F1 score.
+Additionally, for new activity recognition, it shows further enhancement, with improvements of 43.67\% in accuracy. \end{itemize}